Wisconsin favorite J.J. Watt to host 'Saturday Night Live' in February

 J.J.
-Watt, the former UW Madison athlete and current Houston Texans defensive end, is taking his act to New York, where he'll be hosting "Saturday Night Live" Feb.
+Watt, the former UW-Madison football player and current Houston Texans defensive end, is taking his act to New York, where he’ll host “Saturday Night Live” Feb.
 1.

 It will be the Pewaukee native’s first time hosting the show, although he has had bit parts in other productions.